 So what are the physical differences between a LED, incandescent, and compact fluorescent(CFL) light bulbs?
 Incandescent light bulbs produce light by passing electricity through a filament inside a vacuum to heat that filament.
 The filament glows and produces heat and light.
 A CFL bulb, or compact fluorescent light bulb uses a miniature ballast and electrodes to fire electrons into an argon gas filled tube.
 The argon gas gets excited and lights up.
 It uses significantly less power than incandescent but more than LED lights.
 It’s lifespan is also less than that of an LED.
 LED lights are short for light emitting diodes, which emit a high amount of light when a small amount of current passes through them.
 Much less of this energy transferred is converted into heat, which means an increase in efficiency.
 The lower heat generation also increases the LED life.

-Electrical power outages can be a major inconvenience for most and a critical problem for a few people here in Calgary.
+Electrical power outages can be a major inconvenience for most and a critical problem for a few people.
 Whether you have sensitive data on a computer or critical health care appliances, having your electricity randomly turn off can have catastrophic results.
 Surges often accompany these power outages be they scheduled or unscheduled.

 Your second area of protection for your critical powered appliances, such as computers, life safety/healthcare appliances, etc is to install Universal Power Supply backup systems on each of your appliances.
 There are many options available with different battery backup times, which during the unscheduled electrical power outages can give you an opportunity to save and backup your work, prepare to suspend online meetings that are taking place, or give your home’s backup generator time to turn on and transfer power to all your critical circuits.